-Those who are of the “But that’s your MOTHER!!!
-She wouldn’t hurt you!” mentality, please leave quietly now.
+Those who are of the “But that’s your MOTHER!!!” mentality, please leave quietly now.
 This post is for those who are suffering through this day due to having a narcissistic mother.
-No doubt it will irritate you, & those for whom this post is written don’t want or need to hear any judgmental comments.
-Thank you.

 Now that that’s out of the way….

-For those of you with narcissistic mothers, I know this is one of the worst possible days of the year.
-For many weeks prior, the message of loving mothers is everywhere.
-“She’s your mother- she would do anything for you.”
+For those of you with narcissistic mothers, I know this is probably the worst day of the year for you.
+The message of loving mothers is everywhere.
+“Your mother would do anything for you.”
 “She loves you more than life itself!”
-“Don’t forget to idolize your mother today!!”
-When your narcissistic mother has tried to kill you, either physically or mentally, there aren’t exactly a lot of warm feelings associated with Mother’s Day.
-How could there be?
+“Don’t forget to worship your mother today!”
+When your narcissistic mother has tried to kill you, either physically or mentally, there are zero warm feelings associated with Mother’s Day.

-Many people at least are sympathetic to our pain, even if they can’t understand it.
+Some people are sympathetic to our situation, even if they can’t understand it.
 God bless these people!
-Then there are the others.
-Those who say shaming things like, “But that’s your MOTHER!”
-Often these people are narcissists themselves, flying monkeys who help their narcissist abuse their victims.
+Then there are those who say shaming things like, “But that’s your MOTHER!”
+Often these people are narcissists themselves, flying monkeys who help narcissists abuse their victims.
 Others are people who have suffered abuse & refuse to acknowledge their pain.
 Their goal is to shut down anyone who faces their pain.
-Witnessing someone face their pain reminds them of their own & makes them feel cowardly for not facing theirs.
+Witnessing someone face their pain also reminds them of their own & makes them feel cowardly for not facing theirs.
 Rather than make healthy choices, they opt to shut down healthy people instead.

-Understanding things like this can help to take some of the pain out of their heartless comments, because it proves that the comments are about the dysfunction of the person saying these things.
+Understanding things like this can help to take some of the pain out of heartless comments, because it proves that the comments aren’t personal.
+They’re about the dysfunction of the person saying these things.
 However, it’s still going to sting a bit, even knowing that.

 Being raised by a narcissistic mother is painful.
 There are ways to cope, however.